streamdata-gallery-organizations/urban-airship/_listings/urban-airship/device-tokens-get-postman.md

   "info": {
     "name": "Urban Airship Get Device Tokens",
     "_postman_id": "b359179d-d67b-489f-a975-4a9c7461e505",
     "description": "Gets information about all of your device tokens.
-If your application has a large number of device tokens, we’ll paginate the request for you.
+If your application has a large number of device tokens, we???ll paginate the request for you.
 By default, we paginate at 5000 device tokens.
 You can receive the next page simply by retrieving the URL from \"next_page\" - in this way it is easy to export all of your device tokens and all their data.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
   "item": [